 Potential risks and challenges Given the risk/reward trade off associated with any investment, it is important to acknowledge and understand not only opportunities, but also key risks.
-Non-standard valuation: Gold does not directly conform to the most common valuation methodologies used for equities or bonds.
-Without a coupon or dividend, typical models based on discounted cash flows, expected earnings or bookto-value ratios struggle to provide an appropriate assessment for gold's underlying value.
-This presented an opportunity for the World Gold Council to develop a framework to better understand gold valuation.
-Our gold valuation framework allows investors to understand the drivers of gold demand and supply and, based on market equilibrium, estimate their impact on price performance.
-No cash flows: A widely perceived drawback of gold is that it does not provide any regular income, unlike other asset classes such as bonds, property or even some company stocks.
+No cash flows: A widely perceived drawback of gold is that it does not provide a regular income, unlike other asset classes such as bonds, property or even some company stocks.
 But the reason for this is simple: gold has no credit risk.
 There is no promise to repay.
 Nor does it bear any counter-party risk.
 This means, however, that investors depend on price appreciation to benefit from gold.
 And in this regard gold has a good track record.
 It has generated long-term positive returns in both good and bad economic times.
-At the same time, gold has outperformed many other major asset classes over various investment horizons (3 years, 5 years, 10 years, 20 years, and 50 years).
-Gold's strong performance is no coincidence: it is a by-product of the underlying demand and supply dynamics, which combine a natural scarcity with diverse sources of demand including jewellery, technology, investment and central banks.
+At the same time, gold has outperformed many other major asset classes over various investment horizons (3, 5, 10, 20 and 50 years).3 Gold's strong performance is no coincidence: it is a byproduct of its underlying demand and supply dynamics, which combine a natural scarcity with diverse sources of demand including jewellery, technology, investment and central banks.
 Price volatility: Gold is a great diversifier to a portfolio because it behaves so differently to equities and bonds, not because it has a low volatility.
 And while gold is a less volatile asset than some equity indices, other commodities or alternatives, in some years the metal has posted close to 30% gains (2010) and in other years it has posted close to 30% losses (2013).
-On balance, however, gold has an asymmetric correlation profile with equities; in other words, it does much better when equities fall than it does badly when equities rise.
+On balance, however, gold has an asymmetric correlation profile with equities; in other words, it does much better when equities fall than it does badly when equities rise. ^{3.} See Chart 1 and the sections on long-term returns.

 Conclusion Perceptions of gold have changed substantially over the past two decades, reflecting increased wealth in the East and a growing worldwide appreciation of gold's role within an institutional investment portfolio.
 Gold's unique attributes as a scarce, highly liquid and uncorrelated asset enable it to act as a diversifier over the long term.
-Gold's position as an investment and a luxury good has allowed it to deliver annualised returns of nearly 8% since 1971, comparable to equities and more than bonds and commodities.
+Gold's position as an investment and a luxury good has allowed it to deliver annualised returns of 8% since 1971, comparable to equities and more than bonds and commodities.
 Gold's traditional role as a safe-haven asset means it comes into its own during times of high risk.
 But its dual appeal as an investment and a consumer good means it can generate positive returns in good times too.
 This dynamic is likely to continue, reflecting ongoing political and economic uncertainty, and economic concerns surrounding equity and bond markets.

-World Gold Council We are a membership organisation that champions the role gold plays as a strategic asset, shaping the future of a responsible and accessible gold supply chain.
+World Gold Council

+We are a membership organisation that champions the role gold plays as a strategic asset, shaping the future of a responsible and accessible gold supply chain.
 Our team of experts builds understanding of the use case and possibilities of gold through trusted research, analysis, commentary and insights.

 We drive industry progress, shaping policy and setting the standards for a perpetual and sustainable gold market.

-Research Jeremy De Pessemier, CFA Asset Allocation Strategist Johan Palmberg Senior Quantitative Analyst Kavita Chacko Senior Analyst, India Krishan Gopaul Senior Analyst, EMEA Louise Street Senior Markets Analyst Ray Jia Research Head, China Taylor Burnette Research Lead, Americas Juan Carlos Artigas Global Head of Research Market Strategy John Reade Senior Market Strategist, Europe and Asia Joseph Cavatoni Senior Market Strategist, Americas Further information:
+Research

+Jeremy De Pessemier, CFA Asset Allocation Strategist

+Johan Palmberg

+Senior Quantitative Analyst

+Kavita Chacko Research Head, India

+Krishan GopaulSenior Analyst, EMEA

+Louise Street Senior Markets Analyst

+Marissa Salim Senior Research Lead, APAC

+Ray Jia Research Head, China

+Taylor BurnetteResearch Lead, Americas

+Juan Carlos ArtigasGlobal Head of Research

+Market Strategy

+John Reade Senior Market Strategist, Europe and Asia

+Joseph Cavatoni Senior Market Strategist, Americas

+Further information: